vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/treeshaking.md

 ### Importing from lib

-In order to take advantage of a-la-carte components, you must import Vuetify from **vuetify/lib**.
+In order to use treeshaking, you must import Vuetify from **vuetify/lib**.

 ```js
 // You still need to register Vuetify itself